 The American Astronomical Society generously provides an annual contribution to the AIP State Department Science Fellowship.

-- Membership in one or more of the ten member societies at time of application
+- Membership in one or more of AIP's member societies at the time of application

 - U.S. citizenship

 - PhD in a technical field of AIP's Member Societies

 - Interest or experience in S&T aspects of foreign policy